 The most popular airline graduate schemes are provided by:

 - British Airways - There are six programmes to select from on the British Airways Graduate Scheme, each lasting two or three years and starting in September.
-Whether you opt for the Operational Research & Advanced Analytics, Analyst, Future Leaders, Commercial, Finance or Logistics stream, you'll be handed responsibility from the outset.
+Whether you opt for the Commercial Performance and Analytics, Data Science and Analytics, Future Leaders, Commercial, Finance or Logistics stream, you'll be handed responsibility from the outset.

 - Ryanair - The two-year Ryanair Graduate Programme involves rotations across a number of different teams within a chosen department.
-Based at the airline's head office in Dublin, you can focus on one of the following business functions: Commercial, Customer Service, Finance, Flight Ops, Ground Ops, HR, IT, Legal, and Sales and Marketing.
-To work specifically in IT, there's also the Ryanair Labs Graduate Programme, plus an engineering stream for those looking to work in technical services.
+Based at the airline's head office in Dublin, you can focus on one of the following business functions: Commercial, Inflight, Digital Experience, Finance, Flight Operations, Legal, and Sales and Marketing.
+To work in IT, there's also the 12-month Ryanair IT Labs Graduate Programme, plus an engineering stream for those looking to work in technical services.

 What qualifications do I need?